 For most Hospice patients, the cost of hospice care is fully covered by the Medicare Hospice Benefit (under Medicare Part A, or hospital insurance).
-This benefit provides a daily allowance to the hospice organization, and in turn the hospice pays for all medical services, medications, durable medical equipment, supplies and treatments related to managing your serious illness as part of your individual plan of care.
-Like Medicare, Medicaid and most private insurance companies also provide coverage for hospice care.
+This benefit provides a daily allowance for hospice care.
+Hospice & Community Care pays for all medical services, medications, durable medical equipment, supplies and treatments related to managing your illness as part of your individual plan of care.
+Medicaid and most private insurance companies also provide coverage for hospice care.
 Private insurance benefits, deductibles and co-insurance requirements may vary by plan and are reviewed individually.

 Common Questions about the Medicare Hospice Benefit:

 Medicare beneficiaries must meet the following criteria to qualify:

 - You must have Medicare Part A.

 - You must enroll in a Medicare-approved hospice program such as Hospice & Community Care.